Shuguang (Rose) Wang, M.A.

 - Intermediate Chinese (CHIN 201)

 - Chinese through Scripture (CHIN 302)

-- Readings of Chinese Society and Cutlure (CHIN 337)
+- Readings of Chinese Society and Culture (CHIN 337)

-Initiated the design and development of Wheaton in China study abroad program (summer of 2012, 2013, and 2015) and Wheaton College Chinese minor, and general education programs as interdisciplinary sequences/programs in China Studies, with content goals and linguistic objectives articulated at different levels of the curriculum.
+Initiated the design and development of Wheaton in China study abroad program (summer of 2012, 2013, 2015 and 2017), Chinese Minor (fall of 2014), Chinese Major (fall of 2018), Chinese through Scripture textbook project (fall of 2020), and the general education program with content goals and linguistic objectives articulated at different levels of the curriculum.